Northern Annamites rain forests: Fauna

 Over 134 mammal species have been identified in the ecoregion, many endemic or vulnerable, including the endangered Douc langur (a type of monkey despite the name), the vulnerable Indian bison (Bos gaurus), and the vulnerable Sumatran serow (Capricornis sumatraensis).
+The saola (Pseudoryx nghetinhensis) is endemic to the ecoregion, and the giant muntjac (Megamuntiacus vuquangensis) lives here and in the Southern Annamites montane rain forests.

 An estimated 525 species of bird are found in the ecoregion.

-Protected area
+Protected areas

+33.375% of the ecoregion is in protected areas.
 Officially protected areas in the ecoregion include: